Selecting a Tool to Use for a Dynamics 365 Data Migration

 When planning your data migration, you should select how the data will be transferred.
 In order to move data, there must be some way of connecting the two systems.
-Writing directly to the Microsoft Dynamics CRM database is not supported and highly discouraged.
-Using one of the Microsoft Dynamics CRM data migration tools below will help ensure you are using a recommended process:
+Writing directly to the Microsoft Dynamics 365 database is not supported and highly discouraged.
+Using one of the Microsoft Dynamics 365 data migration tools below will help ensure you are using a recommended process:

-The Import Wizard is the simplest way to get data into CRM, and it recommended for moving small batches of records (5,000 at a time).
+The Import Wizard is the simplest way to get data into Dynamics 365, and it recommended for moving small batches of records.
 Data from the source needs to be put into a flat file (.xml, .csv, or .xls format).
-The import wizard then allows the user to select the columns of the flat file and map it to the specific entity and fields within CRM.
+The import wizard then allows the user to select the columns of the flat file and map it to the specific entity and fields within Dynamics 365.
 It can be used to update existing or create new records.
-An option is available for Microsoft Dynamics CRM 2011 UR 13 and before to utilize duplicate detection while importing.
+An option is available to utilize duplicate detection while importing.

 For more information on importing, see the data management chapter.

-This is meant for connecting other Dynamics products with your Microsoft Dynamics CRM instance.
+This is meant for connecting other Dynamics products with your Microsoft Dynamics 365 instance.
 The dynamics suite includes such products as:

 - Microsoft Dynamics AX (formerly Axapta)